yjzhang/cse571_project/docs/index.md

 We hope to have implemented the Dagger learning algorithm and have it working in simulation for various scenarios.

-1. Start working with the turtlebot, and understand how to control it and how to save data from its sensors.
-2. Implement the Dagger algorithm in simple simulated scenarios.
+1. Implement the Dagger algorithm in simple simulated scenarios.
 One simple scenario is a scenario where the goal is to navigate a circular path through a track.
+Another simple scenario is for one robot to pursue another robot.
+2. Start working with the turtlebot, and understand how to control it and how to save data from its sensors.
+Finish the basic Turtlebot tutorials.
+3. Save a sequence of depth images from the Turtlebot's kinect sensors.
+4. Create a program that can send movement commands to the Turtlebot.

 #### End goal

 We have trained the robot so that it is capable of autonomously navigating through a hallway and pass through an open doorway without hitting obstacles.

+### Division of labor

+All of us are working with the turtlebot, and we are all learning how to run controls on it.